E class Melbourne tram: Design

-The E1 and E2 class trams are 33.45 metres long, 2.65 metres wide with three articulated units and four bogies, and based on the Bombardier Flexity Swift design.
+The E Class trams are 33.45 metres long, 2.65 metres wide with three articulated units and four bogies, and based on the Bombardier Flexity Swift design with some customisation for Melbourne.

 One bogie is located under each end unit, and two are located under the centre unit.
 The swivelling bogies are enclosed by a "wheelbox" under seats in the passenger area, allowing the tram aisle to remain low-floor throughout.
 They have anti-slip flooring, air-conditioning, automatic audio-visual announcements, and a passenger capacity of 210.

 Other models of Bombardier's Flexity Swift tram of comparable length have four motors with each providing from 120 to 150 kW, however the E class has 6 × 105 kW motors powering three bogies with one bogie unpowered.

+Trams 6001-6050 were delivered fitted with the original cab design; while trams 6051 to 6100 were delivered with the updated 'E2' type cab design.
+As cabs are modular they can be quickly replaced as part of accident repairs.
+E Class trams that have received one of each different cab type on each end after accidents are occasionally referred to by enthusiasts as 'Catdogs'.

 In service

-E-class trams now operate on routes 11, 30, 58, 86, and 96, but are also used for special events at Melbourne Park, AAMI Park and the Melbourne Cricket Ground on route 70a during and since the 2015 AFC Asian Cup.
+E class trams now operate on routes 11, 30, 58, 86, and 96, but are also used for special events at Melbourne Park, AAMI Park and the Melbourne Cricket Ground on route 70a during and since the 2015 AFC Asian Cup.
 They are also used to transport spectators to and from Albert Park for the Australian Grand Prix.
 They run express from Southern Cross Station to the Gates.

-E-class trams were introduced on route 58 on 19 December 2021.
+E class trams were introduced on route 58 on 19 December 2021.

 Associated works

-A package of works, the Tram Procurement Program was delivered by Public Transport Victoria to increase the capacity and reliability of Melbourne's tram network.
-This includes: the order of 50 trams; upgrades to route 96; upgrading the power system; improving accessibility on other low-floor routes; and the redevelopment of Preston Workshops and upgrades to Southbank depot to store and maintain E-class trams.
+The initial 50 E Class trams formed one part of the Tram Procurement Program package of works designed to increase the capacity and reliability of Melbourne's tram network.
+Other upgrades included changes to route 96; upgrading the power system; improving accessibility on other low-floor routes; and the redevelopment of Preston Workshops and upgrades to Southbank depot to store and maintain E Class trams.

-In anticipation of the E-class trams, a $24 million upgrade at Southbank depot was completed and included upgraded the maintenance and office facilities.
-Route 96 was upgraded for the E-class trams, accessible stops will be constructed, along with further segregation of trams from cars, and increased priority at intersections.
+In anticipation of the E Class trams, a $24 million upgrade at Southbank depot was completed and included upgraded the maintenance and office facilities.
+Route 96 was upgraded for the E class trams with the construction of accessible stops and with further segregation of trams from cars, and increased tram priority at intersections.